oldlance/ldf-config/restic/README.md

 ## A restic-based backup system on a family PC

-The following is based on an installation on FreeBSD 14.
-It is almost certain that the scripts will have to be tweaked to run on another distribution, as will the include and exclude files.
+The following is based on an installation on FreeBSD 14 using GCS as storage which was the first storage used.
+It is almost certain that the scripts will have to be tweaked to run on another distribution and/or for other storage types, as will the include and exclude files.
 For now, treat restic configuration and script files as readonly on non-FreeBSD systems.
 The README.md file should be maintained, though.

 On non-FreeBSD systems, I've tended to use `/root/.config/restic/` as the equivalent of `/usr/local/etc` and `/usr/local/bin` as the equivalent of `/usr/local/scripts`.

+In mid-2025 I noticed that GCS costs were creeping up and also discovered during my reading about `restic` that the separate-folder-per-host configuration that I'd chosen was not optimal for restic's deduplication.
+So, I decided to give 1TB [Hetzner Storage Box](https://console.hetzner.com/projects/11407998/storage-boxes/461530/overview) a go.

-### Installation
+### Installation - Google Cloud Storage
 1. As root, create the necessary subdirectories:

     ```bash